weweb-assets/ww-calendar/AI.md

 - `fontFamily`: `string` - Sets the font family for the calendar.
 Default: `null`
 - `fontSize`: `string` - Sets the font size with unit (e.g., "14px").
 Default: `'14px'`
 - `fontWeight`: `string` - Sets the font weight as a string value.
 Default: `'400'`
+- `showHeader`: `boolean` - Controls the visibility of the calendar header/toolbar.
+Default: `true`
+- `disableInteractions`: `boolean` - Disables interactions like event creation and dragging.
+Default: `false`

 Style Properties:
 - `headerBackgroundColor`: `string` - Background color for the calendar header.
 Default: `null`